What's the Green Office?

 • Advancing competency development in ESD

-The departments and institutes at Hochschule Geisenheim University train apprentices in areas such as viticulture, horticulture, library services, laboratory work, administration, and more.
-This project connects apprentices from different disciplines, enabling them to gain new perspectives on tasks outside their own field of training as well as on sustainable resource use.
+The departments and institutes at Geisenheim University serve as training centers for apprentices in viticulture and horticulture, the library, laboratories, administration, and many other fields.
+This project brings together apprentices from different disciplines.
+Together, they gain new perspectives on activities beyond their own training programs, as well as on the sustainable use of resources.

-Under professional guidance and in cooperation with the Beverage Technology Center (GTZ), the apprentices develop their own products, design labels, and plan and market their creations.
-In doing so, they acquire entrepreneurial and sustainability-related skills, including the ability to make decisions independently and as part of a team, and to reflect on their own actions.
+Under professional guidance and in cooperation with the Center for Beverage Technology (GTZ), they develop their own products, design labels, as well as plan and market them.
+In this way, they gain entrepreneurial and sustainability-related skills, such as making decisions independently and as part of a team, and reflecting on their own actions.

 (c) Hochschule Geisenheim/Susanne Dietz